Bars, restaurants near Footprint Center in downtown Phoenix | Phoenix New Times

 130 N. Central Ave.

-If the Suns win, you'll want to party.
-If the Suns lose, it still might feel good to dance it out.
+Maybe your favorite player has a great game, or maybe they miss that all-important shot.
+Either way, it will feel good to dance it out.
 At Valley Bar, live music and DJs, strong-yet-flavorful cocktails and a scavenger hunt to find the place complete your downtown Phoenix experience.
 This bar is located just a few blocks from the stadium, around the back of Cornish Pasty.
 Enter from the alleyway on Monroe Street and look for a neon red sign.
 Show the bouncer your ID and head downstairs for an evening of celebration.

 click to enlarge